No. 17 Minnesota routs Maryland 52-10 to stay unbeaten

 Maryland (3-5, 1-4) lost for the fifth time in six games while again losing a starting quarterback.
 Tyrrell Pigrome was injured late in the first half.
 He was helped off the field favoring his left leg.

-Javon Leake had a team-high 44 rushing yards and the Terrapins were held to 79 yards rushing as a team.
-In wins over Minnesota the past two seasons, Maryland had a combined 577 yards rushing.
+Javon Leake had a team-high 44 rushing yards and Maryland was held to 79 yards rushing as a team.
+Anthony McFarland Jr. returned after missing a game with an ankle injury and had 38 yards on 10 carries.

+In wins over Minnesota the past two seasons, the Terrapins had a combined 577 yards rushing.

+“We tried to get things going coming out,” McFarland said.
+“We just didn’t execute.
+That’s all it is with us.
+A lot of times when we get down like this and take these tough losses, it’s always because we beat ourselves.”

 On the second play from scrimmage, Pigrome’s pass to Dontay Demus Jr. was tipped and intercepted by Antoine Winfield Jr. Morgan capped the ensuing drive with a touchdown pass to Rashod Bateman.